Jaele Patrick: National competitions

 In 2006, Patrick earned gold in the three-metre event and a bronze medal in the one-metre at the Australian Elite Junior Diving Championships in Brisbane.
 She also competed in the German Grand Prix and the Russian Grand Prix.
 In 2007, she finished in the top ten in the three-metre and the one-metre events in the Australian Open Diving Championships.
 In 2008, she finished second in the Australia national championships in the three-metre springboard.
 She also competed in the Italian Grand Prix.
 In 2009, she finished fifth in the one-metre event and eighth in the three-metre event at the Australian Open Championships in Brisbane.
 She finished second at the 2010 Australian Open Championships in Sydney in the one-metre springboard.
 She finished second in the one metre and three-metre events at the 2012 Australian Open Championships.
-She finished third in the three-metre-syncro event.
+She finished third in the three-metre-synchro event.